 A dataset containing information about bank clients, such as their age, income, and loan history.
 The job may be to determine whether or not a customer is likely to default on a loan.
 A classification algorithm can learn to generate predictions based on the given information by analyzing the patterns and relationships in the data.

-To learn more, check out Intellipaat’s Data Science training.
+To learn more, check out Intellipaat’s Data Science online training.

 Types of Data in Classification